Nonprofit Analytics: How to Tap Into Your Fundraising Data

 Email Data

 Email is one of the most popular nonprofit marketing channels for both organizations and supporters.
-In fact, 360MatchPro reports that 66% of nonprofits send fundraising appeals via email and 33% of donors say email is the marketing channel that most inspires them to give.
+In fact, 360MatchPro reports that 68% of nonprofits send fundraising appeals via email, and 48% of donors say that regular email communications keep them engaged.

 To make the most of this key channel, track metrics such as:

-CTR measures the percentage of recipients who click the links included in an email.
+Click-through rate (CTR): The percentage of recipients who click the links included in an email.
 To increase your click-through rates, try creating more straightforward, empowering calls to action.
-Recipients won’t click on a link if it isn’t clear where it’s taking them, so be sure to include relevant links and clearly explain them.
+Recipients won’t click on a link if it isn’t clear where it’s taking them, so include relevant links and clearly explain them.

-Just like direct mail conversion rates, your email conversion rate is the percentage of email recipients who take a desired action as a result of your message, such as donating online, registering for an event, or completing a survey.
+Conversion rate: Just like direct mail conversion rates, your email conversion rate is the percentage of email recipients who take a desired action as a result of your message, such as donating online, registering for an event, or completing a survey.
+If your conversion rate is low, try improving your calls to action.

-Similar to direct mail campaigns, measuring the amount of revenue generated from an email campaign as compared to the cost of running the campaign helps you determine if certain email strategies are worth your investment.
+Return on investment (ROI): Similar to direct mail campaigns, measuring the revenue generated from an email campaign compared to the cost of running the campaign helps you determine if certain email strategies are worth your investment.

 By investigating these nonprofit analytics metrics, you can evaluate the effectiveness of your email marketing strategy and make adjustments as needed.
 For example, you might test different subject lines to see which one results in a higher open rate, or you could make your call-to-action (CTA) buttons stand out more to boost CTR and conversion rates.